 Psychological Impact:

-Long-term use of Suboxone may have psychological effects, and some individuals may struggle with feelings of stigma or dependency.
+Long-term use of Suboxone may have psychological effects, a nd some individuals may struggle with feelings of stigma or dependency.

 Interaction with Other Medications: